canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 ### Innovation must be matched by conscious responsibility regarding stewardship of users’ personal information and data. ###

-> “… platforms have a responsibility to protect the privacy and personal data of citizens, and to protect the integrity of … system(s) where they operate." **Scott Brison, MP, Treasury Board of Canada President, 2018**
+> “… platforms have a responsibility to protect the privacy and personal data of citizens, and to protect the integrity of … system(s) where they operate." **Scott Brison, MP, President of the Treasury Board, 2018**

  > “Privacy and digital and service... are not easy things to juggle... and as the #gcdigital agenda evolves, we cannot lose sight of the fact this is an area we cannot fail in” **Alex Benay, GC CIO, 2018**